Can Ukraine Harness the Power of the Small to Survive Russia's Attack?News Abroad

 Similarly, the Ukrainians have little hope in direct confrontation with their more powerful neighbor, but the methods of small wars offer a chance for their endurance in the face of overwhelming odds.
 Ukrainians were able to enlist just these strengths effectively in the first weeks of the war.
 While Russian munitions and tens of thousands of troops stretched toward the capital, Kiev, Ukrainians from within their hometowns and cities attacked the lumbering and extended supply lines, surprising the invaders.
 Russian big weaponry wreaked its version of terror, but they could not stand up to the small-war tactics of the versatile defenders.
 Phase I of the war in the north-central parts of the country, advantage Ukraine.

 The Russians are now engaging in a strategy similar to one waged by the British Empire against the rebellious Americans.
 When they could not quell the forces of sedition in northern colonies, they effectively gave up attempting conquest of those territories in favor of trying to secure the rest of the British North American colonies, although British attempts to isolate the rebellious north ended with their defeat at the Battle of Saratoga in 1777.
 In the same way, Russia is, at least for now, abandoning efforts to conquer the capital in order to try taking over the Donbas region in the east.
-The Russians are using their strength of arms to implement advantage Russia, with no qualms about wholesale destruction: The shelling of Mariupol has left over 90% of that city’s buildings leveled, with casualties high and climbing.
-After that city fell, the Russians now have in their sights Sievierodonetsk, the last Ukrainian-held city in the east.
+The Russians are using their strength of arms to implement advantage Russia, with no qualms about unleashing not only wholesale destruction but also recruitment of Russian-leaning separatists in that region to engage in their own small-wars attacks.
+The shelling of Mariupol has left over 90% of that city’s buildings destroyed, with casualties high and climbing.
+After that city fell, the Russians now have in their sights on Severodonetsk, the last Ukrainian-held city in the Donbas.

 These indiscriminate attacks point to another frequent—if grim—advantage for the small.
 Sympathy for Ukrainians, already high from being the victims of an unprovoked invasion, has soared around the world in the face of such brutal destruction.
 Ukrainians seek military aid to counter the munitions advantage of their invaders.
 Those anti-aircraft rockets and rifles will be only the tip of the spear of the nation’s strengths.
 The Russians hoped that their show of force would result in quick victory, but their very abilities to pound their opponents cruelly will sow dragon’s teeth that could turn on them with the strengthening of their victims’ morale and the growth of outside support.
 And the military strength of Ukraine will continue with their small-war tactics from looking for weak points in Russian supply lines and “sniping … from every angle,” as retired Lt.
 Gen. Douglas Lute put it.
 Ukrainian strength in the “legs” of flexibility will have a fighting chance against the arms of Russian might.